 23. Hike from Barichara to Guane

 The little town of Barichara is picture-perfect…and so is the hike from there to the even smaller town of Guane.
 The Camino Real in between these two towns takes only about 2 hours to hike, and there is one spot along the way where you can buy water, or beer.
+This walk is one of the most peaceful things to do in Colombia.

 24. Spend the Day in Barichara